nicholas-kondal/flask-playground/README.md

 # flask-playground
- Just a repo with basic flask apps and functions
+Just a (hopefully regularly updated) repo with basic flask apps and functions for learning purposes